-Here we are, months into the coronavirus (COVID-19) pandemic and still, international travel is limited.
+Here we are, over a year into the coronavirus (COVID-19) pandemic and still, international travel is limited.

-For most of us, the only way we are going to explore the world this year is through a search on Google Earth! 🙁
+For many of us, the only way we are going to explore the world is through a search on Google Earth! 🙁

 Say it isn’t so!

 While some countries have done an extraordinary job at containing the virus, others have floundered, leaving so much uncertainty …

 Two of the questions we hear the most from retreat leaders these days are:

 How and when do I plan my next in-person retreat considering COVID-19?

 We’ve been doing our homework, and here is where the land lies from our perspective when it comes to planning in-person retreats during this pandemic…